Just Pictures: St Ives Beaches | St Ives Town |

 Hayle Estuary (the most south-westerly estuary) in the UK are

-a good place to watch birds in autumn and winter.
+watch birds in autumn and winter.

 Wading birds such as dunlins, curlews